 As far as tension adjustments, the 3-position system simply puts more or less pressure on the carbon fiber leaf spring.
 I left it in the open position because I like the most free-flowing float.
 Be careful not to get too aggressive with the nylon screw as it’s only meant for occasional adjustments and the settings are done by feel with no markings for guidance.
 I do notice that if I twist my leg at the hip to adjust my shorts, socks or something, it’s easy to rotate out of the pedals at the lightest setting — a small trade-off in my opinion.

 In recent years, Time has improved their materials and construction, so long-term durability should be very favorable.
-The only downside is that the outboard bearings aren’t user-serviceable, but they spin like tops after a season of use.
+The only downside is that the outboard bearings aren’t user-serviceable, but they continue to spin like tops after thousands of miles over several seasons of use.